Petrelll/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #A script that counts the number of directories and sub-directories in the current directory -11

 # A script that displays the 10 newest files in the current directory -12

+#A script that takes a list of words as input and prints only words that appear exactly once